 For more than two decades, J. Robert Brown has taught corporate and securities law, with a particular emphasis on corporate governance.
 He has authored numerous publications in the area and several of his articles have been cited by the US Supreme Court.
 Brown has also spent considerable time abroad, particularly in the former Soviet Union, advising governments in these areas.
 From 2000 – 2004, Brown served the University of Denver Sturm College of Law as an associate dean for academic affairs.
 He is an arbitrator for the FINRA and, among other outside activities, serves as the chairman of the board of directors of the Colorado Coalition for the Homeless.

 Professor Patience Crowder joined the DU faculty in 2010 to create and teach the Community Economic Development Clinic.
 Prior to joining the faculty, she was the Wellspring Assistant Clinical Professor of Law at Tulsa College of Law, where she formed and taught a transactional legal clinic.
 She began her career in the legal academy as a Clinical Fellow in the Community Development Clinic at the University of Baltimore School of Law after working in Sacramento, California, as the business development manager of a nonprofit corporation that works to revitalize an inner-city neighborhood through economic development and public education.
 She began her legal career as a bank finance associate with Shearman & Sterling in San Francisco, California.
 Her scholarship examines the impact of contract, corporate, and local government law in transactional advocacy for the public interest, particularly the revitalization of inner-city and underserved communities.
-Her articles have been published by the Tennessee Law Review, the Journal of Affordable Housing & Community Development Law (reprint), and the Georgetown Journal on Poverty Law & Policy.
+Her articles have been published by the Tennessee Law Review, the Journal of Affordable Housing & Community Development Law (reprint), the Georgetown Journal on Poverty Law & Policy, the Marquette Law Review, and the Indiana Law Review – among others.
 She earned her J.D. from Rutgers School of Law – Newark, where she was an Articles Editor of the Rutgers Law Review.
 She received her B.A. in Sociology from Georgetown University.

-Michael Sousa joined the faculty at the Sturm College of Law in 2008, and will teach and pursue scholarship in the areas of bankruptcy law and commercial law.
-Immediately prior to joining the faculty at the College of Law, Michael was an associate in the Business Reorganization and Financial Restructuring Practice Group at Duane Morris LLP, an AM Law Top 100 law firm.
+Michael Sousa teaches and pursues scholarship in the areas of bankruptcy law and commercial law.
+Prior to joining the faculty at the College of Law, Michael was an associate in the Business Reorganization and Financial Restructuring Practice Group at Duane Morris LLP, an AM Law Top 100 law firm.
 In addition to his private practice experience, Michael served as a judicial law clerk in both state and federal court.
-He served as a law clerk in federal bankruptcy court to the Honorable Rosemary Gambardella, Chief Bankruptcy Judge for the United States Bankruptcy Court for the District of New Jersey, and to the Honorable Donald H. Steckroth, Bankruptcy Judge for the United States Bankruptcy Court for the District of New Jersey.
-He also served as law clerk to the Honorable William J. Martini in the United States District Court for the District of New Jersey, and to the Honorable John E. Wallace, Jr. in the Appellate Division of the New Jersey Superior Court.
+He served as a law clerk in federal bankruptcy court for the Honorable Rosemary Gambardella, Chief Bankruptcy Judge for the United States Bankruptcy Court for the District of New Jersey, and for the Honorable Donald H. Steckroth, Bankruptcy Judge for the United States Bankruptcy Court for the District of New Jersey.
+He also served as law clerk for the Honorable William J. Martini in the United States District Court for the District of New Jersey, and for the Honorable John E. Wallace, Jr. in the Appellate Division of the New Jersey Superior Court.

-Michael received his J.D. from Rutgers University School of Law, and his LL.M. in Bankruptcy from St. John’s University School of Law, where he was named the American Bankruptcy Institute Scholar.
+Michael received his J.D. from Rutgers University School of Law, his LL.M. in bankruptcy from St. John’s University School of Law, his Master’s of Arts in anthropology from the University of Denver, and he is currently pursuing a Ph.D. in sociology from the University of Colorado – Boulder.
 He currently serves as a member of the Advisory Board for the LL.M. in Bankruptcy Program at St. John’s University School of Law.
 Michael was recently appointed to a three-year term to serve on the Editorial Advisory Board for the American Bankruptcy Institute Law Review.
-In addition, Michael is a contributing editor to four national bankruptcy publications, including the _Journal of Bankruptcy Law and Practice_, the _American Bankruptcy Institute Journal_, the _Norton Annual Survey of Bankruptcy Law_, and the multi-volume treatise, _Norton Bankruptcy Law and Practice 3d_.
-Moreover, he is a co-author of the one volume treatise, _Consumer Bankruptcy Manual_, published by Thomson-West.
-He is also a member of the Editorial Advisory Board for the _Journal of Bankruptcy Law and Practice_.
-Michael recently participated, _pro bono_, in the preparation of an amicus curiae brief submitted to the United States Supreme Court in _Travelers Indemnity Co. v.
-Bailey_, No. 08-295 (2009).
+In addition, Michael is a contributing editor to four national bankruptcy publications, including the Journal of Bankruptcy Law and Practice, the American Bankruptcy Institute Journal, the Norton Annual Survey of Bankruptcy Law, and the multi-volume treatise, Norton Bankruptcy Law and Practice 3d.
+Moreover, he is a co-author of the one volume treatise, Consumer Bankruptcy Manual, published by Thomson-West.
+He is also a member of the Editorial Advisory Board for the Journal of Bankruptcy Law and Practice.

 To date, his articles have been cited by several judicial opinions, including Biltmore Associates, LLC v.
 Twin City Fire Insurance Co., 572 F.3d 663 (9th Cir.
 2009), Miller v.
 Ameriquest Mortgage Co.
 (In re Laskowski), 384 B.R.
 518 (Bankr.
 N.D.
 Ind.
 2008), In re Xpedior Inc., 354 B.R.
 210 (Bankr.
 N.D.
 Ill.
 2006), and Smith v.
 Butler Associates (In re Smith), 2008 WL 4148923 (Bankr.
 D. Kan.
 2008).
 Another article was cited as authority in an appellate brief to the United States Supreme Court in Board of Trustees of the Ohio Carpenters Pension Fund v.
 Bucci, No. 07-1107 (June 9, 2008).